arschles/www/content/blog/2020-05-20-powertoys.md

 # lobsters_id = ""
 ---

-If you were around for Windows 95, you might remember [the PowerToys from then](https://socket3.wordpress.com/2016/10/22/using-windows-95-powertoys/).
-Well, it's baaaack!
+If you were around way back in the Windows 95 days, you might remember [the PowerToys from then](https://socket3.wordpress.com/2016/10/22/using-windows-95-powertoys/).
+Years and years later, it's back in a similar form, but for Windows 10.

-Let's talk about what it's all about today.
+I just got started with it and it's another tool in my belt to help me feel comfortable using Windows every day after [many](https://deploy-preview-70--arschles-www.netlify.app/blog/coming-from-a-mac-to-windows-wsl-2/) [years](https://deploy-preview-70--arschles-www.netlify.app/blog/how-to-wsl-2/) of using Macs.

+Let me take you through it.

 >You might have read that I recently [came from a Mac](https://arschles.com/blog/coming-from-a-mac-to-windows-wsl-2/).
 I have a follow-up post to this on how to use PowerToys Keyboard Shortcuts to make your keyboard more mac-like